 Hi!
 I'm a writer based in Southern California.

-As the co-chair of Start School Later California, I developed a comprehensive communications strategy to support state legislation introduced in 2017 that would require healthy school start times for middle and high schools.
+As the co-chair of Start School Later California, I developed a comprehensive communications strategy to support state legislation introduced in 2017 that would have required healthy school start times for middle and high schools.
 As part of this, I testified before the Assembly Education Committee in July 2017, did media outreach and interviews (radio, print and web), and served as a liaison with leading researchers, community members and volunteers.

 As a strategic communicator, I’ve worked with many organizations and companies including Bank of America; U.C.
 Berkeley Community Relations; AAA of Northern California, Nevada and Utah; the Haas School of Business; and Pottery Barn Kids.